Does this test have other names?

 Having a blood test with a needle carries some risks.
 These include bleeding, infection,

 bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may

 feel a slight sting or pain.
 Afterward, the site may be sore.

 What might affect my test results?

 Pregnancy and your menstrual cycle can affect your results.
-Some drugs used to treat ovarian cancer can also affect your results.
+Some medicines used to

 How do I get ready for this test?